LC Lambrecht

 Overview

 Expertly routed across glacial domes and over kettle holes, Kingsley Club opens with a split fairway, a high-right avenue separated from a low-left one by a cluster of sod-face bunkers.
-It’s an attention grabber than is repeated in various fashions throughout the round.
-For instance, the hilltop green on the short par-3 second seems tiny in comparison to the deep shaggy bunkers surrounding it.
+It’s an attention grabber that is repeated in various fashions throughout the round.
+For instance, the hilltop green on the short par-3 second seems tiny in comparison to the deep, shaggy bunkers surrounding it.
 The long par-3 fifth plays over a valley with a tongue of fairway ready to repel any shot that comes up short.
-The par-4 sixth seems to slant in one direction, then cant in the other direction once past a lateral ridge that runs down the fairway.
+The par-4 sixth seems to slant in one direction, then can't in the other direction once past a lateral ridge that runs down the fairway.
 Every hole has its own character.
-With roughs of tall fescue and occasional white pines and hardwoods, Kingsley is all natural and all absorbing, a thoughtful design by Mike DeVries, who grew up in the area playing No. 14 Crystal Downs.
+With roughs of tall fescue and occasional white pines and hardwoods, Kingsley is all natural and all absorbing, a thoughtful design by Mike DeVries, who grew up in the area playing Crystal Downs.

 About